LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 - The Incoming UDP ACARS message channel transfer physical world simulator's ACARS data into the virtual PLC's input hash table to simulate the PLC read real real time ADS-B information from different airport sensors/radar/antenna.
 - The Outgoing ACARS packets are send the processed ACARS message saved in PLC's output hash table and delivered back to the simulated ADS-B ground station broadcast antenna for the airplane to use.

 The UDP-Based  Aircraft Communications Addressing and Reporting System (ACARS) challenge can also be replaced by other customized python interface module to simulate the electrical signal or connect to real GPIO of physical device.
+Each communication module is running is a sub-thread.

 #### PLC Functional Module